Walmart CEO Breaks Silence On El Paso Massacre, Vows ‘Thoughtful And Deliberate’ Response

 “We will work to understand the many important issues that arise from El Paso and Southaven, as well as those that have been raised in the broader national discussion around gun violence,” he added.

-McMillon failed to address a growing demand from gun control advocates that Walmart drastically change their procedures for selling firearms or ban firearms sales altogether.
+McMillon failed to address a growing demand from gun control advocates that Walmart drastically changes its procedures for selling firearms or ban firearms sales altogether.

-According to CNN, Walmart is currently one the nation’s largest retailers of ammunition and firearms in the Unites States.
+According to CNN, Walmart is currently one of the nation’s largest retailers of ammunition and firearms in the United States.

-The company has a history of taking measures to change their firearms policy.
+The company has a history of taking measures to change its firearms policy.
 They stopped all sales of assault-style rifles in 2015 and only stores in one state — Alaska — are still allowed to sell handguns.

 In 2018, the company stopped all sales of firearms to customers under the age of 21 — a policy enacted after the devastating Parkland, Florida shooting.